 On November 8, 2012, the Bank signed a loan commitment with another financial institution to borrow up to \$50 million to fund eligible projects in Mexico.
 This loan amortizes semiannually, with the first principal payment paid on December 30, 2015 and final principal payment due on December 30, 2024.
-At March 31, 2023 and December 31, 2022, the outstanding balance was \$10,528,000.
+At December 31, 2023 and 2022, the outstanding balance was \$5,264,000 and \$10,528,000, respectively.

-On December 14, 2022, the Bank entered into a collateralized borrowing with another financial institution in the form of a repurchase agreement to borrow MXN \$1,978 million (\$100 million USD) with a maturity date of November 30, 2027.
+On December 14, 2022, the Bank entered into a collateralized borrowing with another financial institution in the form of a repurchase agreement to borrow MXN \$1,978 million (\$100 million USD) with a maturity date of December 1, 2027.
 The loan carries a variable interest rate referenced to Mexico's Benchmark Interbank Deposit Rate (TIIE).
-This borrowing is collateralized by U.S. Treasury Notes.
-The collateral is reflected on the consolidated balance sheet as available-for-sale investment securities.
+This borrowing is collateralized by U.S. Treasury Notes, which are reflected on the consolidated balance sheet as available-for-sale investment securities.